abingdonpta/abingdonpta/content/roles.md

 ### 🌯 Spirit Night Coordinator

-The PTA coordinates with a local restaurant so that a portion of their revenue on a particular evening will be donated to the PTA.
-The customers have to inform the restaurant at the time of purchase that they are participating in the Spirit Night so that a portion of their purchase goes to the PTA (this is important).
+The PTA coordinates with local restaurants so that a portion of their revenue on a particular evening will be donated to the PTA.
+The customers typically have to inform the restaurant at the time of purchase that they are participating in the Spirit Night so that a portion of their purchase goes to the PTA (this is important).

 The Spirit Night Coordinator works with local restaurants to schedule the fundraiser, and works with the communications team to promote the event.